-Our auditors are PricewaterhouseCoopers LLP, Chartered Accountants, who have prepared an independent auditors' report dated February 23, 2006 in respect of our consolidated financial statements with accompanying notes as at and for the years ended December 31, 2005 and December 31, 2004.
+Our auditors are PricewaterhouseCoopers LLP, Chartered Accountants, who have prepared an independent auditors' report dated February 23, 2007 in respect of our consolidated financial statements with accompanying notes as at and for the years ended December 31, 2006 and December 31, 2005, as well as a report on management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting as of December 31, 2006.
 PricewaterhouseCoopers LLP has advised that they are independent with respect to our company within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario and the rules of the U.S. Securities and Exchange Commission.